Lorentz Transformation and the Aberration of Starlight

 which, as one easily finds by inserting these values into the original equations, is observed in the primed system as travelling along the z'- axis.

 The star is therefore observed exactly at the same apparent point where the light was emitted (the original and all other rays would miss the observer (located on the z'-axis) altogether).
-As the only consequence of the Lorentz transformation, the star appears to be rotated by the angle α; one would need in fact an additional Lorentz- transformation at the observer in order to have an aberration effect.
+As the only consequence of the Lorentz transformation, the star would appear to be rotated by the angle α; one would need in fact an additional Lorentz- transformation at the observer in order to have an aberration effect.

 Print Version